 In our busy world, “finding balance” seems to be a challenge and what everyone is aspiring to in some way.
 We can be so focused on a specific project that we completely “lose our balance”.
 If we are run down, worn out, stressed out, and burnt out we will probably be told we have “lost balance.”
 In fact, if we have reached our limit, we have “lost balance.”

-As I have been “circumspect” in my life lately, I came across Ecc 7:15-18 where Solomon warns that a God-fearing person would be wise to avoid extremes.
+As I have been “circumspect” in my life lately, preparing for a new season, I came across Ecc 7:15-18 where Solomon warns that a God-fearing person would be wise to avoid extremes.

 I have seen everything in this meaningless life, including the death of good young people and the long life of wicked people.
 So don’t be too good or too wise!
 Why destroy yourself?
 On the other hand, don’t be too wicked either.
 Don’t be a fool!
 Why die before your time?
 Pay attention to these instructions, for anyone who fears God will avoid both extremes.